 Each year we award several scholarships for Velondriake community members and university students from the Western Indian Ocean region to undertake a six-week training course in marine science and conservation research alongside our international expedition volunteers.

-The programme focuses on learning how to scuba dive, conduct ecological surveys and identify species.
-More than a dozen community members have received scuba certifications to date, including two who have reached the level of dive master and one who has since become Madagascar’s first open water scuba instructor.
+The programme focuses on learning how to scuba dive, conducting ecological surveys and identifying fish and coral species.
+More than two dozen local community members and Malagasy students have joined our scholarship programme to date, and these scholarships remain part of our expedition programme offering scholars and volunteers the opportunity to exchange experiences and ideas as well as work together on challenging marine conservation expeditions.
 Our scholars have gone on to assist with a variety of community-based conservation initiatives in Velondriake and beyond.

 Sharing this post with your friends helps us to build our conservation impact.
 Thank you!